Updated on February 25, 2022

 Having the right data is a challenge sales reps regularly face.
 Searching for companies to target and finding the right contact to reach out to is tedious.
 In this case sales tools assist sales reps with the data they are looking for to support their sales efforts in a timely manner.
 Being able to efficiently search and find potential companies based on a number of key data points improves the sales process tremendously.

 In addition to supplying sales reps with company and contact data, a sales tool can also give context to the present data they already have.
-Sales triggers or buying signals present time sensitive opportunities in sales, which tell sales reps if a company or a prospect are showing buying interest.
-Sales intelligence tools help sales teams know who they should contact, when they should reach out to them and how to engage them by addressing the challenges they are surely dealing with and providing a solution.
+Sales triggers or buying signals present time-sensitive opportunities in sales, which tell sales reps if a company or a prospect is showing buying interest.
+Sales intelligence tools help sales teams know who they should contact when they should reach out to them and how to engage them by addressing the challenges they are surely dealing with and providing a solution.

 Examples of sales intelligence tools:

 - Company and contact database – platform specializing in massive data processing and segmenting contacts and companies based on different data points, providing detailed information for faster prospect generation.

 - Email finder – finds email addresses for the prospects on your list by looking through the website of the company your prospects work at or guessing the email format they might be using.